Mummichog: Taxonomy

 The genus name Fundulus comes from fundus, meaning bottom, from the fish's habit of swimming near muddy bottoms.
 The species name heteroclitus means irregular or unusual.
 The type specimen was first described by Carl Linnaeus in 1766, from near Charleston, South Carolina.
 Other scientific names now considered synonyms for this species include Cobitis heteroclita, Fundulus fasciatus, Fundulus pisculentus, and Fundulus nigrofasciatus.
 The mummichog belongs to the order Cyprinodontiformes, and the family Fundulidae.
 There are two subspecies: F. h. heteroclitus (Linnaeus, 1766), in the south and F. h. macrolepidotus (Walbaum, 1792) in the north.
-As Fundulus mudfish this species was designated the type species of the genus Fundulus when he created the genus.
+As F. mudfish this species was designated the type species of Fundulus when Lacépède created the genus in 1803.

-The name mummichog is derived from a Narragansett term which means "going in crowds", which reflects the mummichog's strong shoaling tendency.
+The name mummichog is derived from a Narragansett term meaning "going in crowds", which reflects the mummichog's strong shoaling tendency.
 Colloquial names include mummy, killie, kelley, chub, salt water minnow, mud minnow, mud dabbler, marsh minnow, brackish water chub, gudgeon, and common killifish.
 Some of these terms may lead to confusion: the term minnow should be reserved for species of the family Cyprinidae, the mudminnows are members of the family Umbridae, and the name gudgeon is used for various bottom-dwelling species of cyprinid, eleotrid, and ptereleotrid fishes, none of which belongs to the same family as the fundulid mummichog.